Originally published: Jun 23, 2022

 To provide a bit more context, here are some metrics about one of the attacks:

-CPU usage remains very high during the whole test.
+CPU usage remained very high throughout the test.

 Our take on the problem

-As it is very often the case with “state-of-the-art” L7 DDoS, we assume that we are only going to see one or two HTTP requests per involved attacking IP and that we need to be able to make decisions at country or AS level.
-And this is where the Cloudflare bouncer comes into play.
+As is very often the case with “state-of-the-art” L7 DDoS, we assume that we are only going to see one or two HTTP requests per involved attacking IP and that we need to be able to make decisions at country or AS level.
+And this is where the Cloudflare Remediation Component comes into play.

-Why use a Cloudflare bouncer?
-Cloudflare, through its API, allows to set rules targeting not only IPs and ranges but also AS and countries, which is convenient for our use case, and the available remediations include Captchas and JSchallenges.
+Why use a Cloudflare Remediation Component, you ask?
+Cloudflare, through its API, allows us to set rules targeting not only IPs and ranges but also AS and countries, which is convenient for our use case, and the available remediations include Turnstile challenges.
 Here is what we would like to achieve (national flags are arbitrarily pictured and do not reflect any reality):

-During the L7 DDoS, countries from where the attack is mostly coming will be subject to captchas (China, Indonesia, and India in our example), while other countries (here France and Spain) will stay unaffected.
-However, legitimate users from countries from where attacks are coming will still go through, just by filling a captcha.
+During the L7 DDoS, countries from which the attack is mostly coming will be subject to CAPTCHAS (China, Indonesia, and India, in our example), while other countries (here, France and Spain) will stay unaffected.
+However, legitimate users from countries where attacks are coming will still go through, just by filling out a CAPTCHA.

-We installed CrowdSec (straight from the doc) along with the Cloudflare bouncer.
-No specific tuning was done, and CrowdSec is running on the targeted machine.
-Firing the same test leads to very different results.
+Let’s install the CrowdSec Security Engine (straight from the doc) along with the Cloudflare Remediation Component.
+No specific tuning is needed, and the Security Engine is running on the targeted machine.
+Firing the same test attack as before leads to very different results.

-Regarding resources consumed by the machine, the results are very different.
-Within 5 minutes after the attack started, resources are back to normal, and around 2 of those 5 minutes are the delay for Cloudflare to apply the rules.
+The results regarding the resources consumed by the machine are very different.
+Within 5 minutes after the attack started, resources were back to normal, and around 2 of those 5 minutes were the delay for Cloudflare to apply the rules.

 The scenario itself is rather straightforward and will simultaneously count the number of IPs coming from the same range, country, or AS.
 If this number reaches a threshold, we will emit a decision of type captcha on the source country, range, or AS.